braingeneers/braingeneers-docker-images/README.md

 Inside the Docker images, you'll find the following key files:

 - **Dockerfile:** The Dockerfile serves as the blueprint for creating the images.
-It is based on the PANGEO base image and includes all the necessary configurations and dependencies.
+It is based on the [Pangeo community](https://pangeo.io/) [docker base image](https://github.com/pangeo-data/pangeo-docker-images) and includes all the necessary configurations and dependencies.

 - **apt.txt:** This file allows users to specify additional bash or shell packages they want to install within the Docker image.
 You can customize this file according to your requirements.